-TASK/ACTIVITY C/ ASES 23.
+TASK/ACTIVITY C ASES 23.
 Refer patient for care and support if he is known to be HIV-positive.
 If patient is HIV-negative, counsel him on how to remain negative (ABC message).
-OPTIONAL TOPICS DEPENDING ON MALE REPRODUCTIVE HEALTH SER N.B: IF PATIENT DID NOT PARTICIPATE IN THE GROUP EDUCATION SES FOPICS IN INDIVIDUAL COUNSELLING SESSION.)
-OTHER SEXUALLY TRANSMITTED INFECTIONS (if the patient is already s exually act tive) Ask the patient what he knows about other sexually transmitted infections (STIs).
-26. Update the patient on the following (to fill in the gaps in STI knowledge): What the common STIs are in the country What the symptoms and signs of STIs are How STIs are spread from person to person How STIs can be prevented Abstinence Being faithful Condom use Use of dual protection (condoms and other method of family planning) to avoid pregnancy and STIs/HIV Where to go for treatment if patient has symptoms or signs of an STI 27.
-Ask the patient if he has ever been diagnosed or treated for an STI.
-FAMILY PLANNING (for sexually active patients) 28.
-Ask the patient about his and his spouse's reproductive intentions (if sexually active): Delay childbearing Space childbearing Stop childbearing Ask patient to tell you what he already knows about family planning methods.
-30. Tell the patient about family planning methods that are available in the country: For men: Condoms Withdrawal method Male sterilization (vasectomy) For women: Oral pills Injectable hormonal contraceptives Sub-dermal implants (Norplant® implants) Intrauterine devices (IUDs) Female sterilization (minilaparotomy sterilization) Natural methods 31.
-Assess condom usage, and demonstrate as needed (see Learning Guide for Group Education on Male Circumcision and Male Reproductive Health).
+N.B: IF PATIENT DID NOT PARTICIPATE IN THE GROUP EDUCATION SES OTHER SEXUALLY TRANSMITTED INFECTIONS (if the patient is already s exually ac tive) Ask the patient what he knows about other sexually transmitted infections (STIs).
+26. Update the patient on the following (to fill in the gaps in STI knowledge): What the common STIs are in the country What the symptoms and signs of STIs are How STIs are spread from person to person How STIs can be prevented Abstinence Being faithful Condom use Use of dual protection (condoms and other method of family planning) to avoid pregnancy and STIs/HIV Where to go for treatment if patient has symptoms or signs of an STI 23.
+Refer patient for care and support if he is known to be HIV-positive.
+Image: Constraint of the is known to be HIV-positive.
+24. If patient is HIV-negative, counsel him on how to remain negative (ABC message).
+Image: Constraint of the is known to be HIV-positive.
+24. If patient is HIV-negative, counsel him on how to remain negative (ABC message).
+Image: Constraint of the is known to be HIV-positive.
+24. If patient is HIV-negative, counsel him on how to remain negative (ABC message).
+Image: Constraint of the is known to be HIV-positive.
+24. If patient is HIV-negative, counsel him on how to remain negative (ABC message).
+Image: Constraint of the is known to be HIV-positive.
+24. If patient is HIV-negative, counsel him on how to remain negative (ABC message).
+Image: Constraint of the is known to be HIV-positive.
+25. Ask the patient DID NOT PARTICIPATE IN THE GROUP EDUCATION SESSION, INCLUDE THE TOPICS IN INDIVIDUAL COUNSELLING SESSION.)
+Image: Constraint of the knows about other sexually transmitted infections (STIs).
+25. Ask the patient what he knows about other sexually transmitted infections (STIs).
+Image: Constraint of the following (to fill in the gaps in STI knowledge): 9.
+What the common STIs are in the country Image: What the symptoms and signs of STIs are 9.
+How STIs can be prevented Image: Abstinence 9.
+Being faithful Image: Condom use 9.
+Use of dual protection (condoms and other method of family planning) to avoid pregnancy and STIs/HIV FAMILY PLANNING (for sexually active patients) sexually active):Delay childbearingSpace childbearing country: For men: Condoms Withdrawal method Male sterilization (vasectomy) For women: Oral pills Injectable hormonal contraceptives Sub-dermal implants (Norplant® implants) Intrauterine devices (IUDs) Female sterilization (minilaparotomy sterilization) for Group Education on Male Circumcision and Male Reproductive